MalwinaStaworowska/Portfolio/GIT/GitExercise.md

 # Rozwiązywanie konfliktów:

-### 1. stwórz plik: "conflict_challenge.txt" wypełnij go "lorem ipsum" na 1000 słów i wypchnij go na główny branch.
+### 1. Create the file: "conflict_challenge.txt", fill it with 1000 words of "lorem ipsum" and push it to the main branch.

 ![](Images/1a.JPG)